-Alongside Nicolas Anelka and Jay-Jay Okocha, however, he quickly formed one of the best attacking tridents in Europe.
+Alongside Nicolas Anelka and Jay-Jay Okocha, however, he quickly formed one of the finest attacking tridents in Europe.
 Operating across the front line during his Parisian sojourn, Ronaldinho quickly learnt how to work well with his more illustrious team-mates.
 While his talent was never in question, his ability to craft that talent into palpable rewards was still up for debate.

 It was a mark of his unquestionable desire to learn and respect for the game of football itself that Ronaldinho overcame his initial struggles to become a regular in Paris.
 Spending much of his first season on the bench as he learnt the nuances of European football, perfecting his skills on the training pitch in the meantime, Ronaldinho eventually grew to become a key cog in Luis Fernández’s outfit.